 Thanks to everyone for your enthusiastic response to TheRoundUp - we love hearing and sharing your stories and hope the shared experience helps you along your path of joy and equilibrium in life.
 We blush to acknowledge that the media-intensity of the page means download times vary and regret any inconvenience.
 We've archived 2017's TheRoundUp … Continue reading The Round Up Archives is Here!

 by Katherine Clarke The last issue of Bird's Eye View illustrated how birds are the "canaries in the coal mine" of climate change.
-In her current editorial, Katherine asks us all to face the fact that climate change - global warming - is massive and complex.
-Cutting edge science is not easy to understand and to … Continue reading Bird’s Eye View: Climate Change – #UndoYourPart
+Here our editor asks us to face the fact that climate change - global warming - is massive and complex.
+Cutting edge science is not easy to understand and to tackle global warming … Continue reading Bird’s Eye View: Climate Change – #UndoYourPart

 Sharingexperience we learn from one another and have some quixotic bird fun with antics like #BirdDominion.
 From "Spring watch" to a cameos of such birdlovers as Facebook Admin Ayoub Hadidi of BirdSquad, we present 'bird happenings' Instagram and Facebook and encourage you to explore accounts you may hitherto have missed.
 Click here to visit the latest … Continue reading The Round Up – March 15